UNCLASSIFIED (U)

 12 FAM 633.2-1 Access Controls

 a.
 The data center manager and the system manager must ensure that all security software provided is installed on the AIS.
-In addition, on mainframe AISs, the ISSO and the data center manager must obtain clearance from IRM/FO/ITI/SI before installing or upgrading security software.
+In addition, on mainframe AISs, the ISSO and the data center manager must obtain clearance from DT/FO/ITI/SI before installing or upgrading security software.

 b.
 The data center manager and the system manager must ensure that a valid and appropriate logon procedure is assigned that controls processing options available to each AIS user.
 See 12 FAM 637 for additional information.